nnaumenko/metaf/docs/sphinx/api_miscgroup.rst

 Corrected weather observation number groups and density altitude groups are used only in Canada.

-Hailstone size group, sunshine duration group and FROIN group are used in North America only.
+Hailstone size group, sunshine duration group and ``FROIN`` group are used in North America only.

+Issuer identifiers FN and FS are used only by US military.

 .. cpp:namespace-pop::